-See Table 2-18.
-The quarter scale hasTwo quarter scales are provided with four sets of marks.
+See Table 3-2.
+Two quarter scales are provided with four sets of marks.
 Each set represents a specific lumber thickness.
 Saw kerf and shrinkage allowance are included, but actual board thickness will vary slightly depending on blade thickness and tooth set.

-An optional Grade Hardwood Quarter Scale is also available.
 To choose which scale to use, determine what finished thickness you want to end up with.
 The Grade Hardwood Quarter Scale provides thicker finished boards usually required by commercial buyers.
 The Standard Quarter Scale allows for kerf and shrinkage of finished boards suitable for most custom applications.
 Always check with your customer before you saw to determine what actual finished thickness is required.